Symplectomorphism group relations and degenerations of Landau-Ginzburg models: Toric preliminaries

-Many of the toric stacks we work with arise from considering finite sets in a lattice or finitely generated abelian group.
-It will therefore be helpful to have a standard notation for the exact sequence arising in these situations.
-Let $B$ be a finite subset of a finitely generated abelian group $\Lambda$.
-Let $\beta_B : \Z^B \to \Lambda$ be the homomorphism given by assigning $e_b$ to $b$ where $\{e_b : b \in B\}$ is the standard basis for $\Z^B$.
+The toric stacks relevant for this paper arise from finite sets in a lattice or finitely generated abelian group.
+We now recall this construction and fix our notation.
+Let $B$ be a finite subset of a finitely generated abelian group $\Lambda$ which spans $\Lambda \otimes \Q$.
+To construct a toric stack associated to $B$, let $\beta_B : \Z^B \to \Lambda$ be the homomorphism given by assigning $e_b$ to $b$ where $\{e_b : b \in B\}$ is the standard basis for $\Z^B$.
 We call the exact sequence

-the fundamental sequence associated to $B$.
-We also use the following notation for the derived dual